hkzlab/NoCIC/README.md

 Tweaking the cap and bodging a resistor on the NullCIC alleviated the issue by a lot, but I decided to go with something that allowed me to control the reset timing a bit more reliably, and went with a classic 555 circuit.

+The value for the components in the BOM should provide around 500ms of time in reset at startup.

 ![Rev. 1 render](pics/board_render.jpg)
 ![Rev. 0 assembled](pics/rev0_assembled.jpg)